Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 But Republican lawmakers said Saturday that McCabe's termination was justified.

 "I applaud Attorney General Jeff Sessions for taking action and firing former FBI Deputy Director Andrew McCabe prior to his scheduled retirement," Rep. Bob Goodlatte, R-Va., said in a statement.
-The chairman of the House Judiciary Committee added that "more must be done to root out the problems at the FBI.
+The chairman of the House Judiciary Committee added, "More must be done to root out the problems at the FBI.
 I remain extremely troubled by the decisions made by the Bureau during the 2016 presidential election and the role senior FBI officials played in these questionable decisions and irregularities."

 Mr. McCabe’s firing, following an internal investigation and report by career civil servants at the FBI and DOJ, is important but more must be done to root out the problems at the FBI. https://t.co/qfpger6N9w— Bob Goodlatte (@RepGoodlatte) March 17, 2018